 I am really busy with a myriad of things.
 Yet, I cannot escape the allure of chess.
 Perhaps, it is true that “once a chess player - will always be a chess player”.
 As a tribute to the game and to help in further popularizing chess, I have decided to blog about it.
 I would attempt to share things that I have read and know about chess.
 It is my view that despite the advent of computers, chess has not lost its enigmatic appeal and anyone who plays the game will continue to reap benefits.

-Benefits in Playing Chess
+Benefits of Playing Chess

 Here are just some of the benefits that I think can be gained from playing chess based on my own experience.